 - available in glass, stand-up pouch and test tube

 - glass jar contains 30 grams

 - stand-up pouches with a capacity of up to 30 to 300 grams

 - larger quantities on request

-- ma khaen is a versatile Szechuan pepper, used both raw and roasted.
+- ma khaen is a versatile Sichuan pepper, used both raw and roasted.

-- keep your kampot pepper in closed packaging
+- store your kampot pepper in closed packaging

 - preferably store in a dark, dry and cool place